GabrielKP/MMB-Project/classifier-HO.md

 ### Rules in Python

 Finally, the implementation of the rules in Python!
 For this project the learning rules are implemented as lambda functions.
-It is important that they work for multiple Neurons stacked on top of each other.
+It is important to keep in mind that they need to work for multiple Neurons stacked on top of each other.

 ```python
 # Learning rules in Python